 Submit to Dialexicon

 Dialexicon is a journal aimed at fostering philosophical thinking and writing among high school students.
-Submitted papers undergo a multi-round review process, during which an adjudication panel consisting of philosophy faculty, graduate students, and international debate coaches will evaluate papers and determine the select few worthy of publication.
+Submitted papers undergo a multi-round review process, during which an adjudication panel consisting of philosophy faculty, graduate students, and debate coaches will evaluate papers and determine those worthy of publication.

 Students whose papers are published receive:

-An interview with Dialexicon to expand on their paper and discuss current affairs
+- An interview with Dialexicon to discuss their paper and philosophy

 How do I write a strong paper for Dialexicon?